SimonZhou96/DBplus/README.md

-# DB plus --- A Customized Bottom-up Database Management System
+## DB plus --- A Customized Bottom-up Database Management System

+***Remember, you can quit our sql program after enjoying it, but the memory will last forever in your mind:)***

 Author: Simon Zhou, Xander Zeng